-NACC exists to act as an advocacy group in order to serve the interests of (up to) 56 Community Councils that NACC represents in the Northern Manitoba region.
-The communities served by these councils fall within the jurisdiction of the Department of Aboriginal and Northern Affairs, formerly known as the Department of Native and Northern Affairs.
+NACC exists to act as an advocacy group in order to serve the interests of (up to) 56 Northern Affairs Community Councils throughout the Province of Manitoba.
+The communities fall within the jurisdiction of the Department of Aboriginal and Northern Affairs, formerly known as the Department of Native and Northern Affairs.
 NACC serves to provide a unified and collective voice for the communities that it represents as they encounter important developmental phases.

 The Association was modelled after the vision of a few northern mayors shortly following the introduction of a local government system for Northern Manitoba.
 It was identified at this time that several remote and/or isolated communities could have a much stronger voice if they spoke as one collective entity.
 In 1970, the NACC would begin with a membership of merely 11 communities, and eventually escalate to as many as 56 communities by the year 2000.

 The core objective of NACC is to promote the improvement of services to communities.
 Services to communities are those that may be classified as government services including the following, which are referred to in the Northern Affairs Act:

 • Water supply

 • Roads and drainage systems

 • Community planning

 NACC strives to make governments aware of the needs of its membership, and accountable to the communities within their jurisdiction.
 The success of NACC is based on the principle that unity is essential to political strength.